FOI and COVID-19: Frequently asked questions

-It is up to individual agencies to determine the working structure and location of its workforce, however agencies must meet their statutory obligations under the Freedom of Information Act 1982 (Vic) (FOI Act) and responsibilities under the Professional Standards.
+While it is a matter for individual agencies to determine the working structure and location of its workforce, agencies must meet their statutory obligations under the Freedom of Information Act 1982 (Vic) (FOI Act) and responsibilities under the FOI Professional Standards.

 While working remotely initially posed some challenges when administering the FOI Act, many agencies rapidly adapted their work processes to enable them to meet their ongoing statutory obligations.

 However, OVIC acknowledges that the following have led to delays in the processing of freedom of information (FOI) requests by some agencies:

 - reduced staff resourcing;

 - the redeployment of frontline agency staff to assist with COVID-19-related duties; and